Loading…

 Couples often ask for vow inspiration, reading suggestions, or ideas for handfasting, sand ceremonies, or other rituals.
 AI is a strong brainstorming partner — pulling reading options, suggesting structures, and adapting traditional rituals to a modern audience.
 The celebrant curates and confirms anything religious or cultural is handled respectfully.

 The cadence — enquiry replies, booking confirmation, NOIM reminder, rehearsal prompt, day-before reassurance, anniversary message — is well within AI's drafting range.
+It's the same booking-and-reminder rhythm that keeps dance schools full each term.
 The celebrant edits and sends.
 This is where most celebrants recover the most time per booking.

 Celebrants live on Google reviews, Instagram, and word of mouth.
-AI handles the content treadmill: blog posts about ceremony ideas, Instagram captions for past weddings, monthly newsletters, and replies to enquiries from venues.
-Local SEO content tuned to your area (a Geelong celebrant, a Yarra Valley celebrant) is straightforward to draft and refine.
+AI handles the content treadmill — blog posts about ceremony ideas, Instagram captions for past weddings, monthly newsletters, and replies to enquiries from venues — using the same workflows that full-time content creators rely on.
+Local SEO content tuned to your area (a Geelong celebrant, a Yarra Valley celebrant) is straightforward to draft and refine, just as day spas target their own suburb and search terms.

-Quoting, invoicing, BAS prep, calendar coordination, and supplier emails are all faster with an AI layer over your existing tools.
+Quoting, invoicing, BAS prep, calendar coordination, and supplier emails are all faster with an AI layer over your existing tools — the same layer that keeps cleaning businesses on top of quotes and invoices.
 Where you have a VA, AI multiplies their output.
 Where you do not, AI substitutes for the bottom layer of admin time.

 Nothing about AI changes celebrant obligations.
 The Marriage Act 1961, the Code of Practice, and your state's BDM requirements all apply to you, not the tool.
 Practically: